NGLSG/UniAPI/ReadME.md

 | **Gemini**           | Gemini 1.5 models from Google              |
 | **Other**            | Use rules to adapt to almost any interface |

+## 🔧 **Configuration**

+Edit the `Config.yaml` file to set up your providers.
+If you want use GUI to configure, you can use [ChatBot](https://github.com/NGLSG/ChatBot) project to easily configure the `Config.yaml` file(After the configuration is completed, you can find config.yaml in the same directory as the ChatBot executable file, and the appropriate modification can be applied to this project).
+And also you can use [ChatBot](https://github.com/NGLSG/ChatBot) project it is very convenient to chat with the LLMs.

 ## 📜 **License**